Components

 Brock Dembowski, Senior Agribusiness Development Officer (NQ – Burdekin, Hinchinbrook and North West Qld)

-Gareth Jones, Manager Regional Agribusiness Development (NQ , Burdekin, Hinchinbrook and North West Qld)
+Aileen Eccles, Manager Regional Agribusiness Development (NQ , Burdekin, Hinchinbrook and North West Qld)

-Michael Heidenreich, A/Manager, Regional Agribusiness Strategy, Cairns
+Michael Heidenreich, Manager, Regional Agribusiness Strategy, Cairns

 Funding will be available once a funding agreement is finalised with QRIDA.
 As project milestones are completed, grant payments will be made to your designated bank account.